s5uishida/free5gc_ueransim_sample_config/README.md

 <h2 id="build">Build free5GC and UERANSIM</h2>

+**Note.
+It is recommended to use go1.18.x according to the commit to free5gc/openapi on 2022.10.26.**

 Please refer to the following for building free5GC and UERANSIM respectively.
 - free5GC v3.2.1 - https://github.com/free5gc/free5gc/wiki/Installation
 - UERANSIM v3.2.6 - https://github.com/aligungr/UERANSIM/wiki/Installation